vlada-i/frontend-project-44/README.md

 # Short guide how to play:

-1. Game started:
+### 1. Game started:

-### User see a random number.
+>User see a random number.
 You need type 'yes' if number even or 'no' if number is odd.

 - *Run brain-even*
 - *Welcome moment: write your name and we will definitely greet you*